Inhaltsstoffe

 Application and precautions:

-How to use: Salicylic acid is available in many formulations such as toners, serums, creams, masks and peels.
-When applying it to the skin, it is important to follow the product's instructions and not to overdo it, as excessive use can cause skin irritation.
+Application: Salicylic acid is available in many formulations such as toners, serums, creams, masks, and scrubs.
+When applying it to the skin, it's important to follow the product's directions and not overuse, as excessive use can cause skin irritation.

-Combination with other acids: Salicylic acid should be used with caution in combination with other exfoliating ingredients such as glycolic acid or lactic acid, as this could cause further skin irritation.
+Combination with other acids: Salicylic acid should be used with caution in combination with other exfoliating ingredients such as glycolic acid or lactic acid, as this may cause further skin irritation.

 Leave a comment